LABORA-INF-UFG/Proto6G-Install/README.md

 ### 5GC
 #### Conflict in the execution of network functions
-The 5GC network functions are initialized through a .sh.
+The 5GC network functions are initialized through a `` ./run.sh ``.
 If, eventually, the connection with the terminal that initialized the .sh is closed improperly, the functions will continue running as loose processes on the execution stack.
 When trying to initialize the 5GC again, errors related to connection ports that are already in use will be triggered.
 To solve the problem, just run `` ./force_kill.sh ``, is located in the same directory as the ``run.sh`` script.
 When executing  `` ./force_kill.sh `` all active processes related to the execution of the 5GC functions will be terminated and a new execution can be performed.

+#### Conflict in the execution of 5GC API server
+For a UE to be able to use the 5GC functionalities, it must be duly registered in the database.
+This record is performed through a [Rest API](https://github.com/LABORA-INF-UFG/Proto6G-Install#initializing-the-5gc-api-server) provided by the 5GC.
+If eventually the terminal used to initialize the API is closed improperly, port 5000 will remain in use, preventing a new execution.
+In this case, the process must be terminated using kill -9 as described below:
+* Find the PID of the process that is using port 50000: ``sudo netstat -nlp | grep :5000``
+* Kill the process through the PID:: ``kill -9 <<PID-Nº>>``